-If you are maybe interested in making your own beard balm then read this great guide.
+If you are interested in making your own beard balm then read this guide.

-While beard butter often includes wax as well, it is typically much less than what you would find in a beard balm.
+While butters often include wax as well, it is typically much less than what you would find in a beard balm.

-This is often uncomfortable or undesirable for users, which is why a lot of men prefer to stick to beard butter for their beard care and grooming needs.
+This is often uncomfortable or undesirable for users, which is why a lot of men prefer to stick to the butter for their beard care and grooming needs.

 Of course, it is all a matter of preference!
-The best way to find the ideal beard care products for you is to experiment with different products until you find the type and brand that best suits your needs.
+The best way to find your favorite beard moisturizer for your ideal beard grooming kit is to experiment with different products until you find the type and brand that best suits your needs.

 Photos from: Geografika © 123RF.com and Catalin205 © 123RF.com.